Home

 Wild onions and wild garlic are common perennial lawn weeds.
 They are early season weeds that grow faster than the surrounding grass and can be a persistent problem.
 Find out how to get rid of them for good.

-Go from the Lawn Weeds page to Lawn Care Academy Home
+Lawn Weeds page to Lawn Care Academy Home